Nittel Nacht: Customs

-In modern times, with somewhat less tense Jewish relations with Christianity, Nittel Nacht is less observed, although certain Hasidic communities still observe it.
+This practice is largely confined to Hasidic communities and has never been widely adopted by other Jewish groups, including Litvish and Sephardic communities.
+In modern times, with better Jewish relations with Christianity, Nittel Nacht is less observed, although certain Hasidic groups still observe it.
 The majority of these communities observes Nittel Nacht based on the Julian calendar, though some follow the Gregorian calendar, and few observe both nights.